 Look for bank statements, passbooks, debit cards and credit card statements.
 Write to financial institutions to find out the balance of the deceased's accounts.

-If the deceased owned a house, land or unit, you should obtain a title search from Land and Property Information NSW or ask a lawyer to obtain one for you.
+If the deceased owned a house, land or unit, you should obtain a title search from NSW Land Registry Services or ask a lawyer to obtain one for you.
 In order to obtain a title search, you will need the lot and plan number for the property which you can get from a council rates notice or the local council, if you know the address of the property.
-Land & Property Information NSW charges a fee to conduct a title search.
+NSW Land Registry Services charges a fee to conduct a title search.
 You will need to obtain a title search for each property owned by the deceased.

 A title search will show you whether the deceased owned the property in their own name or with another person as 'joint tenants' or 'tenants in common'.